stpwin/mjml-liquid-preview-next/README.md

 Welcome any and all contributions, here's how you can help!

 1. Fork the repository
-2. Create your feature branch:
+2. Create your feature branch

 ```bash
   git checkout -b feature/amazing-feature
 ```
-3. Commit your changes:
+3. Commit your changes

 ```bash
   git commit -m 'Add some amazing feature'
 ```
-4. Push to the branch:
+4. Push to the branch

 ```bash
   git push origin feature/amazing-feature